cmusatyalab/openrtist/README.md

 <a href='https://play.google.com/store/apps/details?id=edu.cmu.cs.openrtist'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>
 Google Play and the Google Play logo are trademarks of Google LLC.
 #### Managing Servers
-You can add the IP address of the host where the OpenRTiST server is running by hitting the menu button and going to 'manage servers'.
-From this screen you can add an IP address for a cloud/cloudlet and name the server.
-Once you had added the server, you can then select it from the drop-down menu before hitting the button to 'Run Demo'.
+Servers can be added by entering a server name and address and pressing the + sign button.
+Once a server has been added, pressing the 'Play' button will connect to the OpenRTiST server at that address.
+Pressing the trash can button will remove the server from the server list.
 #### Switching Styles
 Once the camera is active, the application will be set to 'Clear Display' by default.
-This will show the resultant frames of the camera without a particular style.
+This will show the  frames of the camera without a particular style.
 You can use the drop-down menu at the top to select a style to apply.
-Once selected the frames from the camera will be sent to the server and the style transfer will be performed.
+Once selected, the frames from the camera will be sent to the server and the style will be applied.
 The results will be shipped back to the client and displayed.
+If the 'Iterate Styles Periodically' option is enabled, the dropdown menu will not be shown, and styles will change automatically based upon the interval defined.
 #### Enabling Stereoscopic Effect
 In the main activity, there is a switch where you can toggle whether or not to enable the stereoscopic effect.
 When enabled, the resultant stylized frames will be split into left- and right-eye channels.
 This effect is interesting to use with various HUDs, such as Google Cardboard.